IgniteUI/igniteui-docfx/jp/components/general/cli/step-by-step-guide.md

 ig add
 ```

-In case you select to add a new control, you will be provided with a [list of the available controls](ig-add.md#Ignite UI for Angular templates), grouped in categories.
+In case you select to add a new control, you will be provided with a [list of the available controls](components-templates.md), grouped in categories.
-You can select a control using the arrow keys to navigate through the list and for some controls (igGrid, for example) you will be provided with a list of available features to enable.
+You can select a control using the arrow keys to navigate through the list and for some controls (`IgxGrid`, for example) you will be provided with a list of available features to enable.

-For example, if you select to add a grid control to your application and select the "grid-editing" template, "Updating" will be enabled by default, and you will be able to select to enable "Sorting", "Paging" and "Filtering".
+For example, if you select to add a Grid control to your application and select the "Multi Column Headers"(`grid-multi-column-headers`) template, you will be able to select additional features like "Sorting", "Filtering", "Resizing", "Column Pinning" and others.
 You can enable and disable features using the arrow keys and the Space key to toggle the selection.

 After adding a control to your application, you will be asked weather you want to complete the process or to proceed with adding more controls.

-In case you select to complete the process, the `build` command will be executed automatically, the required packages will be installed and finally - the application will be served and opened in your default browser.
+When you select to complete the process, the required packages will be installed and the application will be served and opened in your default browser.
-You can always add Ignite UI controls to your application at latter moment.
+You can always add more Ignite UI for Angular view to your application at latter moment.